datagouv/hydra/README.md

 To run the tests, you need to launch the database, the test database, and the Redis broker with `docker compose -f docker-compose.yml -f docker-compose.test.yml -f docker-compose.broker.yml up -d`.

-Make sure the dev dependencies are installed with `uv pip install -r pylock.toml --extras dev` or `pip3 install -r pylock.toml --extras dev`.
+Make sure the dev dependencies are installed with `uv sync --extra dev` or `pip3 install -e .[dev]`.

 Then you can run the tests with `uv run pytest`.